alexandershov/IdeaProjects/tools/bazel/bazel.md

 ```

 Executable path in bazel-out, can be joined with workspace_root to get the absolute path
+(you can specify some starlark code in --starlark:expr)
 ```shell
 bazel cquery --output=starlark --starlark:expr='target.files_to_run.executable.path' //:check_runfiles
 ```